Plagiatus/datapacks/preload_world/README.md

 _Default: 1_
 If `setGamerules` is set to 1, it will set the gamerules `doDaylightCycle`, `doWeatherCycle` and `doMobSpawning` to false at the beginning and to true at the end of the generation.
 Set it to 0 to disable this functionality.
+_Please note that the `spectatorsGenerateChunks` gamerule will always be set to true, no matter what these settings are._

 ### renderDistance